IlyaMarvinIlyashyk/IlyaMarvinIlyashyk/README.md

+<h1>👋 Hi!
+I'm Ilya <h1>

-👋 Hi!
-I'm Ilya, a stage/ screen Actor turned Web-Developer from Toronto, Canada.
-I use my endless passion for coding and design to build and develop web content that is user-friendly, intuitive and most importantly, accessible to all.
+<p> I'm a stage/ screen Actor turned Web-Developer from Toronto, Canada.
+I use my endless passion for coding and design to build and develop web content that is user-friendly, intuitive and most importantly, accessible to all. </p>

 📖 I’m currently polishing my React skills by working on a simple Netflix-like movie app using the Movie DB API (coming soon)!